SonghuaHu-UMD/PA_Forecast_PGT/README.md

 We follow the framework of [pytorch_geometric_temporal](https://github.com/SonghuaHu-UMD/pytorch_geometric_temporal) to prepare data and run the model.

-Please execute the following command to get the source code.
+Please execute the following command to get the source code:

 ```bash
 git clone https://github.com/SonghuaHu-UMD/PA_Forecast_PGT